BITnene465/aoe-embedding-repro/README.md

 ## Datasets

 - **Training**: AoE is trained on STS-style sentence pairs with gold similarity scores.
 The default workflow uses STS-B train for optimization and STS-B validation for monitoring.
-- **Evaluation**: `aoe.eval_sts` evaluates checkpoints on STS-B test, GIS, and SICK-R, reporting Spearman correlations just like the paper.
+- **Evaluation**: `aoe.eval_sts` evaluates checkpoints on STS-B (validation split by default because the GLUE test labels are hidden), GIS, and SICK-R, reporting Spearman correlations just like the paper.
 Additional classic STS sets (STS12-16) can be wired up via `aoe.data.load_angle_pairs` if needed.

 ## Analysis